janimatic/ofxSample/README.md

     - CMake https://cmake.org/download/

 * On windows
-No action needed, the OpenCL 2.0 libs areprovided
+No action needed, the OpenCL 2.0 libs are provided

 * On linux
 the opencl libs should be installed with :